notaryproject/notation/README.md

 Public registries generally have two cateogires of content:

 1. Public, certified content.
 This content is scanned, certified and signed by the registry that wishes to claim the content is "certified".
-1. Public, community driven content that is as trusted as the entity that provides the content.
-The owning entity of the content may choose to sign the content, but unless you trust that entity, there's no additional gaurentee.
+It may be additionaly signed by the originating vendor.
+2. Public, community driven content.
+Community content is a choice for the consumer to trust (downloading their key), or accept as un-trusted.

+#### End to End Experience

 The user works for ACME Rockets.
 They build `FROM` and use certified content from docker hub.
 Their environemt is configured to only trust content from `docker.io` and `acme-rockets.io`